Click on a little photograph to see it full size

 R.D.
 Maxwell was the maker of the wheel on the left, according to the paper label glued to the drive wheel.
 The label reads "Manufactured by R.D.
 Maxwell Cabinetmaker.
 Manufacturer of all types of high-class furniture."
 There is an address in Penrose, Auckland.
 In the Post Office Directory, R.D.
 Maxwell is listed as a cabinetmaker at that address from 1966 to 1971 and it is during this period that he was assembling Sleeping Beauty wheels for Baillie and Watts.
 The wheel closely resembles the later Sleeping Beauty saxony in turning and general appearance, though it has a screw handle and sliding tension, which was soon replaced by a hinged mother-of-all as in the second photograph.
 This wheel still has the plain legs of the earliest model.

 Later still, the turning of the legs became more elaborate, and the original hook-and-eyebolt fastenings of the front treadle bar to the front legs were replaced by leather straps.
 By this time a bulky attachment could also be bought (far right) which had only one arm on the flyer and an enlargement on the other side for balance.
 By 1982 the company was taken over by Fisher and Paykel Finance and renamed Omana Industries.
-In 1983 it changed hands again, being bought by Ray Chisholm who continued making them till 1987.
+In 1983 it changed hands again, being bought by Ray Chisholm who continued making Sleeping Beauty wheels till 1987.
 Several other styles of wheel were also produced.

 More on Sleeping Beauty wheels